andrewt0301/hse-acos-course/docs/part1ca/10_Exceptions/lecture.md

 #### Tasks

 1. Implement an exception handler that prints a message that explain the reason of an exception.
+2. Image how the try-catch construct is implemented in high-level languages.
+Give a simple example.

 ## Homework